A history of manufacturing expertise

 North America

-To meet increasing global demand and growth in North America, we are building a new, state-of-the-art manufacturing facility in Sanford, North Carolina.
+To meet increasing global demand and growth in North America, we are building a new, state-of-the-art manufacturing site in Sanford, North Carolina.

 - Sanford, NC